ariannamethod/iamGrokky/README.md

 shows how a modest tool can dance with much larger brains while staying light on resources.

+### File Handling Utility

+Grokky now carries a file processor that acts like a miniature neural agent.
+When a document arrives, the handler wakes a pocket network that reads the bytes, infers structure and maps every token against a seed corpus dripping with spacefaring lore.

+At the front sits a tiny Markov chain.
+It chews through extracted text and emits tags with a softmax twist: each transition weight swells with the current pulse so cosmic keywords rise to the top.

+An Echo State Network hovers beside it.
+Raw bytes flow into a liquid reservoir where leaky neurons predict the file's true nature—PDF, image or something stranger—before any extension is trusted.

+To keep the rhythm human, a ChaosPulse and a bio‑resonant trio track how intense the content feels.
+BloodFlux sets the pulse, SkinSheath gauges quivers and a SixthSense forecasts the next ripple.

+Weights never stay still.
+Dynamic scaling keeps them fluid so every file nudge reshapes the Markov chain and ESN without heavy training, letting the utility learn just enough before the memory fades.

+The handler speaks dozens of formats—PDF, DOCX, images, even nested archives like ZIP or RAR—each funneled through async extractors protected by semaphores for thread‑safe chaos.

+Beyond single files it can snapshot entire repositories, hashing contents and scoring relevance against the seed corpus to highlight fragments that echo Grokky’s mission with more than fifty percent overlap.

+Every run writes structured logs, summaries and pulse readings back into Grokky's memory stream so the main server and Telegram bot can riff on the newly ingested data without missing a beat.

 ### Coder Utility

 Grokky's coder mode turns the AI into an interactive reviewer.
 Paste in